-Project C is a compulsory test, and passing it is a prerequisite for taking the subsequent exams.
+Project C is a Compulsory Test, and approval is a prerequisite for participating in future tests and examinations.

-Project C - Project focusing on planning and implementation of marketing plan (Viborg)
+Project C - Project focusing on planning and implementation of a marketing plan (Viborg)

 Project C is a group project is based on a process with the purpose of devising a marketing plan with a company and its product/product portfolio as point of departure.
 The project must be based on a factual problem.
 The individual academy decides the number of days without lessons that the students will have at their disposal for working on the project, cf. local guidance for projects.